 Just before and during your period, progesterone and estrogen levels decrease.
 In some women, these hormone changes may worsen asthma.
-The relationship between hormones and asthma is complex, varies between individuals and isn't fully understood.
+The relationship between hormones and asthma is complex, varies from person to person and isn't fully understood.

-Other things besides women's menstrual cycles that cause changes in hormone levels also may worsen or improve asthma symptoms.
+Other changes in a woman's life, in addition to the menstrual cycle, can cause shifts in hormone levels that may worsen or improve asthma symptoms.
 These include:

 - Irregular periods.
-Asthma symptoms in women with irregular periods may be worse than they are in women who have regular periods.
+Asthma symptoms in women with irregular periods may be worse than they are in women who have regular menstrual cycles.

 - Pregnancy.
 Pregnancy may increase the risk of having a severe asthma attack.
 For some women, however, hormone changes during pregnancy may actually improve asthma symptoms.

 - Menopause.
-Dropping hormone levels associated with menopause may make asthma symptoms worse for some women or cause some women to develop asthma.
+Dropping hormone levels associated with menopause may make asthma symptoms worse or cause some women to develop asthma.

 - Hormone replacement therapy.
 Hormone replacement with estrogen or progesterone may improve asthma symptoms in some women who have gone through menopause.
-But, study results are conflicting, and hormone replacement appears to worsen asthma in some women.
+However, study results are conflicting, and hormone replacement appears to increase the risk for asthma symptoms in certain women.

-If you have bothersome asthma symptoms during your period, your doctor may recommend that you increase your asthma control medication or take a different medication before your period starts.
+If you have bothersome asthma symptoms during your period, ask your doctor if any medications you may take for menstrual pain could be causing an asthma flare.
+Your doctor may recommend that you increase your asthma control medication or take a different medication before your period starts.